jobrouter/typo3-process/Documentation/FormFinisher/Index.rst

 :yaml:`initiator`, and in the process table fields.

 For more information have a look into the available :ref:`variable resolvers
 <ext_jobrouter_base:variable-resolvers>`.
-You can also write your :ref:`own
+You can also write your
-variable resolvers <developer-variable-resolvers>`.
+:ref:`own variable resolvers <ext_jobrouter_base:developer-variable-resolvers>`.

-.. _overwritten in your form configuration: https://docs.typo3.org/c/typo3/cms-form/11.5/en-us/I/Config/proto/formElements/formElementTypes/FileUpload.html#properties-savetofilemount
+.. _overwritten in your form configuration: https://docs.typo3.org/c/typo3/cms-form/12.4/en-us/I/Config/proto/formElements/formElementTypes/FileUpload.html#properties-savetofilemount